29+ Fun Things to Do in Spokane, Washington [With Photos!]

 13) Mobius Science Center

 The science center is home to the Mobius Children’s Museum.
-Mobius frequently has events for the whole community (some are free but some require admission), so make sure to head over to the Mobius Science Center list of events for all the latest.
+Mobius frequently has educational activities and events for the whole community (some are free but some require admission), so make sure to head over to the Mobius Discovery Center list of events for all the latest.

 14) Martin Woldson Theater at The Fox